 Just north of Kailua-Kona, Manini’owali Beach has everything you’d want from a Hawaiian beach.
 After wandering along the paved path that cuts through the lava field, you’ll arrive at a shimmering beach where the blue water glows beside the stark lava rocks.

-Keep in mind, with no palm trees, it’s best to bring your own shade to Manini’owali.
+Keep in mind that with no palm trees, it’s best to bring your own shade to Manini’owali.

 Richardson Beach Park